 - or threatening to do any of these things

-Being bullied or harassed because of your sexuality, sex characteristics or gender identity is not ok.
+Being bullied or harassed because of your sexuality, sex characteristics or gender identity is not okay.
 Often bullies feel more confident online, so it’s important to shut down harmful behaviour early and make sure they don’t start targeting other people too.

-Netsafe – Call 0508 NETSAFE (0508 638 723), email [email protected] or report online
+- Netsafe – Text ‘Netsafe’ to 4282, call 0508 NETSAFE (0508 638 723), email [email protected] or report online

 - RainbowYOUTH – (09) 376 4155 or email [email protected] | Rainbow Youth is an advocacy and support service for queer and gender diverse (LGBTQIA+) youth.